Teradata/jupyter-demos/README.md

 Use the Teradata OpenSourceML LightGBM model to operationalize the PIMA diabetes use case with Python and ModelOps<br>
 [Python Version](./ModelOps/14_ModelOps_GIT_PIMA_Python_osml_LightGBM.ipynb)

-#### An Introduction to Parallel CPU Inferencing of HuggingFace Models in Vantage
+#### An Introduction to Parallel CPU Inferencing of HuggingFace Models in Teradata
 Select a HuggingFace model, export the model into the database in ONNX format and then use Parallel inferencing in the database.<br>
 [Python Version](./UseCases/Telco_Complaints_Analysis_InVantage/Initialization_and_Model_Load.ipynb)